 But the best part of this resort is closer to the city, that is Gonikoppala and virajpet.
 Needless to say I love Gonikoppal for its good restaurant and even better roads to reach Bangalore.

-We have been to all the best bike ride places near Bangalore since we are regular road trip couples.
-I have curated a list of best places to go with google map links.
+We have been to all the Best Bike Ride Places near Bangalore since we are into regular road tripping.
+I have curated a list of best places to go in different highways for example Mysore highways, Hyderabad highways etc.,

 Best Bike Ride Places near Bangalore – The List